 - Add pest to it and keep stir until it gets brown

-- Now add peas to it and add salt and fry it until colour of mixture gets changed.
+- Now add peas to it and add salt and fry it until color of mixture gets changed.

 - After this add 2-3 cups water, add potato and kohrauri to it.